83rd Armoured Regiment (India)

 83 Armoured Regiment is an armoured regiment of the Indian Army.

 Formation

-83 Armoured Regiment was stood up on 1 January 1976 in Ahmednagar.
+83 Armoured Regiment was raised on 1 January 1976 in Ahmednagar.

 History

+The regiment was raised on 01 Jan 76 under the command of then Lt Col (Later Brig) Ashok Johar.
+The "Flag hoisting" ceremony was held on 28 February 1976 on adoption of the regiment colours.
+The regiment colours are "French Grey" on top, which signifies 'Determination and Endurance' and "Maroon" at bottom signifying 'Might and Strength.'

+Ever since its inception, the regiment has lived upto the finest traditions of the armoured corps.
+In its 47 years of existence, unit has served in almost all kinds of terrains.
+This has contributed immensely to the richness of its experience, adaptability and professional expertise.

 The Regiment was equipped with T-55 tanks with which it served till conversion to the T-90 tanks in June 2010.

 The Regiment was presented the ‘President's Standards’ at Babina, Uttar Pradesh on 19 October 2010 by the then President of India, Mrs. Prathiba Patil.
 Five armoured regiments of the 31 Armoured Division (83, 12, 13, 15 and 19 Armoured Regiments) were awarded the colours.

-The Regiment had the honour of participating in the annual Republic Day parade in 2015.
+The Regiment had the honour of participating in the annual Republic Day parade in 1980 and 2015.

 Equipment

 The Regiment is presently equipped with the T-90 tank.

 Regimental Insignia

 The Regimental insignia consists of crossed lances with pennons of the regimental colours with numeral "83" inscribed on the crossing of the lances, mounted by an 'armoured fist' and a scroll with the words 'Armoured Regiment' at the base.
 The shoulder title consists of the numeral "83" in brass.